vserova/book/pages/ch_xmlwrapp.md

 *libxml2 cleanup*

-By default, XmlWrapp automatically initiates cleanup of <span class="nctnt ncbi-lib">libxml2</span> library data by calling <span class="nctnt ncbi-func">xmlCleanupParser()</span> (which is part of <span class="nctnt ncbi-lib">libxml2</span>).
-Programs that use <span class="nctnt ncbi-lib">libxml2</span> only through XmlWrapp therefore don't have to take any explicit cleanup steps for <span class="nctnt ncbi-lib">libxml2</span> data.
+By default, XmlWrapp automatically initiates cleanup of `libxml2` library data by calling `xmlCleanupParser()` (which is part of `libxml2`).
+Programs that use `libxml2` only through XmlWrapp therefore don't have to take any explicit cleanup steps for `libxml2` data.

-However, some programs use <span class="nctnt ncbi-lib">libxml2</span> outside of XmlWrapp in a way that requires explicit steps to prevent a program crash.
+However, some programs use `libxml2` outside of XmlWrapp in a way that requires explicit steps to prevent a program crash.

-For example, suppose your program uses both XmlWrapp and some other <span class="nctnt ncbi-lib">libxml2</span>-based library, and suppose that the other library also cleans up by calling <span class="nctnt ncbi-func">xmlCleanupParser()</span>.
-In this case, <span class="nctnt ncbi-func">xmlCleanupParser()</span> will be called twice.
+For example, suppose your program uses both XmlWrapp and some other `libxml2`-based library, and suppose that the other library also cleans up by calling `xmlCleanupParser()`.
+In this case, `xmlCleanupParser()` will be called twice.
 It could even be called more than twice if, for example, multiple threads use the other library.

-Unfortunately, <span class="nctnt ncbi-lib">libxml2</span>'s <span class="nctnt ncbi-func">xmlCleanupParser()</span> wasn't designed to be called more than once, and multiple calls can cause a crash.
+Unfortunately, `libxml2`'s `xmlCleanupParser()` wasn't designed to be called more than once, and multiple calls can cause a crash.

-Therefore, it is the responsibility of your program to ensure that <span class="nctnt ncbi-func">xmlCleanupParser()</span> will be called only once.
-How it accomplishes that in the case of multi-threaded use of third-party libraries (or any other scenario that results in multiple calls to <span class="nctnt ncbi-func">xmlCleanupParser()</span> outside of XmlWrapp), is beyond the scope of XmlWrapp and this document.
+Therefore, it is the responsibility of your program to ensure that `xmlCleanupParser()` will be called only once.
+How it accomplishes that in the case of multi-threaded use of third-party libraries (or any other scenario that results in multiple calls to `xmlCleanupParser()` outside of XmlWrapp), is beyond the scope of XmlWrapp and this document.

-However, XmlWrapp does provide a way to prevent a crash when a *single* <span class="nctnt ncbi-func">xmlCleanupParser()</span> call is made outside XmlWrapp.
-In this case your program can prevent XmlWrapp from calling <span class="nctnt ncbi-func">xmlCleanupParser()</span> using:
+However, XmlWrapp does provide a way to prevent a crash when a *single* `xmlCleanupParser()` call is made outside XmlWrapp.
+In this case your program can prevent XmlWrapp from calling `xmlCleanupParser()` using:

     xml::init::library_cleanup_on_exit(false);

-Your program should also make sure that XmlWrapp finishes all its data handling before the other part calls <span class="nctnt ncbi-func">xmlCleanupParser()</span>.
-This approach will prevent XmlWrapp from calling <span class="nctnt ncbi-func">xmlCleanupParser()</span>, and the other use of <span class="nctnt ncbi-func">xmlCleanupParser()</span> will be safe.
+Your program should also make sure that XmlWrapp finishes all its data handling before the other part calls `xmlCleanupParser()`.
+This approach will prevent XmlWrapp from calling `xmlCleanupParser()`, and the other use of `xmlCleanupParser()` will be safe.

 *libxslt cleanup*

-The situation for <span class="nctnt ncbi-lib">libxslt</span> cleanup is essentially the same as described above for <span class="nctnt ncbi-lib">libxml2</span>, except that the problem arises from <span class="nctnt ncbi-func">xsltCleanupGlobals()</span> in addition to <span class="nctnt ncbi-func">xmlCleanupParser()</span>.
-Therefore, if your program makes a call to <span class="nctnt ncbi-func">xsltCleanupGlobals()</span> outside XmlWrapp (either directly or through a library), then it should use:
+The situation for `libxslt` cleanup is essentially the same as described above for `libxml2`, except that the problem arises from `xsltCleanupGlobals()` in addition to `xmlCleanupParser()`.
+Therefore, if your program makes a call to `xsltCleanupGlobals()` outside XmlWrapp (either directly or through a library), then it should use:

     xml::init::library_cleanup_on_exit(false);
     xslt::init::library_cleanup_on_exit(false);

-Your program should also make sure that XmlWrapp finishes all its data handling before the other part calls <span class="nctnt ncbi-func">xsltCleanupGlobals()</span> and <span class="nctnt ncbi-func">xmlCleanupParser()</span>.
+Your program should also make sure that XmlWrapp finishes all its data handling before the other part calls `xsltCleanupGlobals()` and `xmlCleanupParser()`.

 ### Formatting of Programmatically Added Content

 #### How libxml2 handles formatting of programmatically added content

-In some cases, programmatically adding content to an <span class="nctnt ncbi-class">xml::document</span> object and subsequently serializing to a string or stream will result in unformatted output of the added content.
-This is due to a section of code within the <span class="nctnt ncbi-lib">libxml2</span> library that gets called when programmatically added nodes are serialized to a string or stream.
+In some cases, programmatically adding content to an `xml::document` object and subsequently serializing to a string or stream will result in unformatted output of the added content.
+This is due to a section of code within the `libxml2` library that gets called when programmatically added nodes are serialized to a string or stream.
 As the code traverses the tree, it checks if the current node is text-like - i.e. if it's a text, CDATA, or entity reference node.
 If so, it turns off formatting for that node and any nested nodes.
 This is presumably intended to prevent the library's formatting code from overriding any formatting already contained in the node, but it has the effect of preventing automatic formatting of programmatically-added content.
-Because this behavior is a feature of <span class="nctnt ncbi-lib">libxml2</span>, there is no way to switch it off through XmlWrapp.
+Because this behavior is a feature of `libxml2`, there is no way to switch it off through XmlWrapp.

 To illustrate this, imagine that you have created an XML document from the following pretty-printed XML file: